syncfusion-content/blazor-docs/blazor/textarea/styles-appearance.md

 ## Set the ReadOnly property

 To make the TextArea read-only , you can use the [ReadOnly](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfTextArea.html#Syncfusion_Blazor_Inputs_SfTextArea_Readonly) property.
 When set to `true`, it prevents users from editing the content of the TextArea.
+Please find the demo link [here](https://blazor.syncfusion.com/demos/textarea/api?theme=fluent).

 {% tabs %}
 {% highlight razor %}